Friday, March 11, 2016

 Reusi Dat Ton – The Origin of Nuat Boran

-An essential aspect of Traditional Medicine in Thailand, Reusi Dat Ton, which still remains widely unknown, is a system of exercises including self-massage, dynamic exercises, postures, stretching and breathing exercises, mantras, visualization and meditation.
+An essential aspect of Traditional Medicine of Thailand, Reusi Dat Ton, which still remains widely unknown, is a system of exercises including self-massage, dynamic exercises, postures, stretching and breathing exercises, mantras, visualization and meditation.
 Its principal purpose is to explore one’s own body and mind, and to understand how they function.
 Once we reach that understanding, only then can we also begin to understand how those around us function.
 If we are unable to keep ourselves in balance, our attempts to help others find balance will inevitably be futile.

 Apart from this process of self-realization, performing Reusi Dat Ton exercises can also keep oneself in good health.
 With significant experience, a practitioner may apply Reusi Dat Ton to others as a specific kind of therapy.
 Nowadays, most of the chronic illnesses that we come across in a medical practice are the result of long-term harmful habits in our daily lives.
 Reusi Dat Ton exercises, as an everyday practice, are powerful counter-measures a person can take to remedy unhealthy habits and to improve general health.

-As the system from which Thai Massage evolved, Reusi Dat Ton is the first and the most important form of physical therapy in Traditional Medicine of Thailand and shares the same theoretical foundation as all other aspects of traditional medicine in Thailand: herbal medicine, physical therapy, divination practices, magic and Buddhism.
+As the system from which Thai Massage evolved, Reusi Dat Ton is the first and the most important form of physical therapy in Traditional Medicine of Thailand and shares the same theoretical foundation as all other aspects of traditional medicine in Thailand: herbal medicine, physical therapies, divination practices, magic and Buddhism.

 The essence of the theoretical knowledge of these five roots of Thai medicine is encapsulated in the theory of Elements, which offers an understanding of the ways that mind and body function and interact with environment and also explains the functioning of the entire universe known to us.
 All practical disciplines in Traditional Medicine of Thailand are grounded in this theory, including Thai anatomy and physiology.